How to Make a Palm Cross (Easy Palm Cross Instructions!)

 How to Make a Palm Cross Step 6

-At this point, you have a cross out of palms.
+At this point, you have a decent-looking palm cross.
 (See, I told you making palm crosses was easy!)
 Now, you just need to secure it.

 We will do that by creating two “sashes” to hold the cross in place.
 So fold the extra length of palm cross up and to the right, at a 45° angle, so it goes right in between the top of the vertical section and the first arm.